Frequently asked questions

 - A physical examination is required for all Intercollegiate/NCAA athletes.
 The Sports Clearance Form must be completed by a health care provider and submitted with the Physical Examination Form.

-- A physical examination within the past 18 months is strongly recommended for all other students taking six of more credits.
+- A physical examination within the past 18 months is recommended for all other students.
 This will give you an opportunity to consult with your health care provider about immunizations, prescriptions, pre-existing conditions, and any health care concerns or needs you have.

-A physical examination is not required for Cornell Tech students, and students enrolled through Summer College and the School of Continuing Education and Summer Sessions.
+A physical examination is not required for Cornell Tech students, and students enrolled through Precollege Studies and the School of Continuing Education and Summer Sessions.

 What are the immunization and TB screening requirements?

-Please review the requirements for your specific student status, as instructions vary slightly for each population:
+Please review the requirements for your specific student status, as instructions vary for each population:

 Where can I get my immunization records?